kavita-p/sparks.ts/help-text.md

 - `/roll pbta`: rolls a Powered by the Apocalypse move.
 Requires the stat, including any bonuses to the roll (i.e. +1 forwards/ongoings, move-related bonuses, etc.)

 - `/roll custom`: rolls any number of dice with any number of sides.
 Requires the number of dice and the number of sides per die (all dice will be rolled with the same number of sides.)
+Doesn't accept negative numbers.

 - `/buzz`: Sparks will reply with "Zap!"